luis198327/olympics-quiz-game/README.md

 <<Add screen shots of the code passing the validation sites>>

 #### Issues I Overcome
++ I was having trouble with the if else statement under the finish.html page to correctly show the message and medal image.
+I manage to overcome this by expanding the if else statement and setting the operator to AND (&&) symbols.
+I was using >= signs which was causing the code to behave not as intended should the score go beyond 10 in error.
+A 404 error message has also been embeded just in case to prevent issues and a bad UX.
 <<Add content or delete section>>

 ### Known Bugs/Improvements